GStreamer/gstreamer/markdown/design/tracing.md

 - SIGUSR2: create a checkpoint and print a list of objects created and destroyed since the previous checkpoint.

-- If the GST_LEAKS_TRACER_STACK_TRACE env variable is defined log the creation stack trace of leaked objects.
-This may significantly increase memory consumption.

 ## gst-debug-viewer